dbojan/csvEdit_Esmeralda/README.md

 # csvEdit Esmeralda
 ```

-	Dim stProgramAndVersion As String ="csvEdit Esmeralda, v0.91b"
+	Dim stProgramAndVersion As String ="csvEdit Esmeralda, v2022-12-24-1"
 	Dim stWebSite As String = "dbojan.github.io"

 Program for editing csv/tsv files on windows.
 BSD licence, free for use.

 Installing: click on zip file, then on download on the right.
 Extract zip file, run.
-You can set windows to use this program to open CSV and TSV files.

-(Right click on CSV, "open with", "choose another app", "always use this app".
-Select CSVedit.exe as app.)
+You can associate it with csv
+and tsv files.

 Made in VB.net (profile4), using Sharpdevelop v.4.4